Skip to content

 CREATE TABLE specialist_specialties (

-specialist_id BIGINT NOT NULL REFERENCES specialists(id),
+specialist_id UUID NOT NULL REFERENCES specialists(id),

-specialty_id BIGINT NOT NULL REFERENCES specialties(id),
+specialty_id UUID NOT NULL REFERENCES specialties(id),

 PRIMARY KEY (specialist_id, specialty_id)